 One issue that has been overlooked is the concentrations of ammonia before, during and after the 2020 lockdowns in Europe.
-Despite the delay in the emissions during the lockdown period in 2020 (section 3.4), satellite ammonia from CrIS showed an increase during the lockdowns and declined after the restrictions were relaxed in almost all European countries (Figure 4).
+Despite the delay in the emissions during the lockdown period in 2020, the measured atmospheric levels of ammonia recorded in CrIS showed an increase during the lockdowns and declined after the restrictions were relaxed in almost all European countries (Figure 3).
 The latter was reported in several studies analysing ground-based measurements.
-For example, Lovarelli et al. (2021) concluded that contrary to other air pollutants, ammonia was not reduced, when the COVID-19 restrictions were introduced in North Italy.
-They further reported that urban and rural ammonia was the highest compared to previous years during the same months for which the strictest lockdowns occurred (i.e., spring 2020).
+For example, Lovarelli et al. (2021) concluded that contrary to other air pollutants, ammonia was not reduced when the COVID-19 restrictions were introduced in North Italy, as agricultural activity, which is the main emissive source of this pollutant, was not interrupted.
+They further report that urban and rural ammonia was the highest compared to previous years during the same months for which the strictest lockdowns took place (i.e., spring 2020).
 Rennie et al. (2020) reported a slight decrease of ammonia in the UK, while Xu et al. (2022) observed increased of ambient ammonia during the lockdowns in China.
 Accordingly, Viatte et al. (2021) found enhanced ammonia during lockdown in Paris.
-Finally, in a recent study, Kuttippurath et al. (2023) reported increase in ammonia during lockdowns almost everywhere, with maxima in Western Europe, Eastern China, the Indian subcontinent and the Eastern USA.
-Since atmospheric ammonia has been increasing globally due to various anthropogenic activities, the European lockdowns in 2020 offer a unique opportunity to expose ammonia's sources and address the importance of secondary PM2.5 formation.
+Finally, in a recent study, Kuttippurath et al. (2023) reported increases in ammonia during lockdowns almost everywhere, with maxima in Western Europe, Eastern China, the Indian subcontinent and the Eastern USA.
+Since atmospheric ammonia has been increasing globally due to various anthropogenic activities, he European lockdowns in 2020 offer a unique opportunity to expose ammonia's sources and address the importance of secondary PM2.5 formation.